 Staging refers to the way doctors classify cancer based on where it is in the body.
-The cancer stage, along with other factors, helps doctors choose a course of treatment.
+The cancer stage, along with other factors like risk group, helps doctors choose a course of treatment.

 Stage 1 neuroblastoma

-Applies to children who have a tumor in only one place, and surgeons can remove all of it that they can see.
+- Applies to children who have a tumor in only one place.
+Surgeons can remove all of it that they can see.

-- 2A applies to children who have a tumor in only one place, and surgeons cannot remove all of it that they can see.
+- 2A applies to children who have a tumor in only one place.
+Surgeons cannot remove all of it that they can see.

-- 2B applies to children who have a tumor in only one place (doctors may or may not be able to remove all of it) and cancer cells in nearby lymph nodes.
+- 2B applies to children who have a tumor in only one place and cancer cells in nearby lymph nodes.
+Doctors may or may not be able to remove all of the tumor.

 Stage 3 neuroblastoma

-- A tumor that doctors cannot remove all the way and that has spread to the other side of the body and maybe to nearby lymph nodes
+- A tumor that doctors cannot remove all the way.
+The tumor has spread to the other side of the body and maybe to nearby lymph nodes.

-- A tumor that doctors cannot remove all the way, that is in the middle of the body and that has spread to both sides of the body (in lymph nodes or other structures)
+- A tumor that doctors cannot remove all the way and that is in the middle of the body.
+It has spread to both sides of the body (in lymph nodes or other structures).

-- A tumor in one place on one side of the body and also lymph nodes on the other side of the body
+- A tumor in one place on one side of the body.
+Cancer also is found in lymph nodes on the other side of the body.

 - Stage 4 applies to children whose tumor has spread to distant lymph nodes or other parts of the body.

 - Stage 4S applies when the child is younger than 1 year of age and the cancer has spread to the skin, liver or bone marrow, but not to bone.
-In stage 4S, the primary tumor must be small, doctors may or may not be able to remove it all and cancer cells may or may not be in nearby lymph nodes.
+The primary tumor must be small.
+Doctors may or may not be able to remove it all.
+Cancer cells may or may not be in nearby lymph nodes.

 Additional risk ratings

-Doctors further group childhood neuroblastoma as low risk, intermediate risk and high risk.
+Doctors also group childhood neuroblastoma as non-high risk (low risk and intermediate risk) and high risk.